tikv/website/content/docs/5.1/deploy/install/prerequisites.md

         parent: Install TiKV
         weight: 1
 ---

-As an open source distributed key-value database, TiKV can be deployed in the Intel architecture server, ARM architecture server, and major virtualization environments and runs well.
+TiKV can be deployed in the Intel architecture server, ARM architecture server, and major virtualization environments and runs well.
 TiKV supports most of the major hardware networks and Linux operating systems.

 ## Linux OS version requirements